 Policy Relating to Use of Computer Facilities

 Bahrain Polytechnic computing facilities are to be used in a manner that supports the academic mission and the administrative functions of the Institution.
 Notice of the Computer Use Policy is distributed by the Information Technology Division annually to ensure all staff, students and other users of Bahrain Polytechnic hardware and software are aware of the conditions of that use.
 Violation of the policy may result in the removal of access rights, probation/suspension from classes, cancellation of enrolment, or other disciplinary action.
-Other ICTS policies and procedures can be found under Bahrain Polytechnic Corporate policies.
+More Information can be found in Managing IT Corporate Resources.
+Other ICTS Policy and procedures can be found under Bahrain Polytechnic Corporate policies.

 Any behaviour or activity that :